Chase Sapphire Preferred vs Capital One Venture: Comparing two incredible elevated offers

 With the Chase Sapphire Preferred, you’ll earn:

-And with the Capital One Venture, you’ll earn
+With the Capital One Venture, you’ll earn

 Let’s say you spend $10,000 per year on a card.
-If $6,000 of your purchases are on dining & travel (60% of total spending) and $4,000 is non-bonus spending, then you’ll earn:
+If $6,000 of your purchases are on dining and travel (60% of total spending) and $4,000 is non-bonus spending, then you’ll earn:

-- 16,000 Chase Ultimate Rewards points with the Chase Sapphire Preferred ($6,000 X 2X points on travel and dining + $4,000 X 1 point on everything else), or
+- 16,000 Chase Ultimate Rewards points with the Chase Sapphire Preferred ($6,000 x 2x points on travel and dining + $4,000 x 1 point on everything else), or

-- 20,000 Venture miles with the Capital One Venture card ($10,000 X 2X miles on all spending)
+- 20,000 Venture miles with the Capital One Venture card ($10,000 x 2x miles on all spending)

-That would give you $200 in travel with Chase Sapphire Preferred (16,000 Chase Ultimate Rewards points X 1.25 cents per point) or $200 in travel with the Capital One Venture card (20,000 Venture miles X 1 cent per mile).
+That would give you $200 in travel with Chase Sapphire Preferred (16,000 Chase Ultimate Rewards points x 1.25 cents per point) or $200 in travel with the Capital One Venture card (20,000 Venture miles x 1 cent per mile).

-So if more than 60% of your purchases are on dining and travel, then the Chase Sapphire Preferred is the better choice.
+If more than 60% of your purchases are on dining and travel, then the Chase Sapphire Preferred is the better choice.

 Capital One Venture miles are simple and straightforward to earn and redeem.

-There’s NO minimum redemption increment when redeeming miles, unless you’re using miles to partially pay for a travel purchase.
+To redeem your miles for travel, make eligible travel purchases with your card.
+You have 90 days to sign in to your online account, find the travel purchase, and erase it with your miles.
+There’s no minimum redemption increment when redeeming miles unless you’re using miles to partially pay for a travel purchase.
 In that case, the minimum is 2,500 miles ($25).